 I usually don’t recommend it for families with young children because the beaches aren’t kid-friendly and it’s the rainy side of the island.

-The St. Regis Princeville Hotel is the creme de la creme of Hawaiian resorts.
-The St. Regis has an amazing spa, an infinity pool, golf course, tennis courts, etc.
+The Princeville Resort (formerly the St. Regis) is the creme de la creme of Hawaiian resorts.
+The Princeville Resort has an amazing spa, an infinity pool, golf course, tennis courts, etc.

-The Westin Princeville Ocean Resort Villas is about half the price of the St. Regis.
+The Westin Princeville Ocean Resort Villas is about half the price of the Princeville Resort.
 It’s not a budget Kauai hotel, but moderately priced.
 They feature 4 heated swimming pools, a golf course, and a spa.

 The Cliffs at Princeville is another moderately priced accommodation on Kauai.
 They offer one bedroom suites and two bedroom/loft floor plans, which is awesome when traveling with kids.

 Plus, their suites are twice the size of standard hotel rooms.
 They have fully equipped kitchens, so you can save money by cooking in the condo.RESERVE NOW

 Find out where to stay on Kauai on a budget

 My mom lives in Kapaa and so that’s where my family always stays on Kauai.
 For families traveling with small children, I usually suggest they stay on the East Shore for two reasons: